eugenp/learn-spring-security/README.md

-# Learn Spring Security OAuth - OAuth2 Beyond the Basics - The Client (New Stack)
+# Learn Spring Security OAuth - OAuth2 Beyond the Basics - The Client

-This is the codebase for Module 'OAuth2 Beyond the Basics - The Client (New Stack)' of [Learn Spring Security OAuth](http://bit.ly/github-lsso)
+This is the codebase for Module 'OAuth2 Beyond the Basics - The Client' of [Learn Spring Security OAuth](http://bit.ly/github-lsso)